 Other medications may also be considered.
 Zinc acetate, for example, works by reducing how much copper the body absorbs from food.
 Another option is trientine, which, like penicillamine, is a chelating agent that helps remove extra copper from the body.

-Chelation Therapy: This treatment uses medications such as D-penicillamine and zinc acetate to lower copper levels in the liver.
-While effective, it requires close monitoring to manage potential side effects.
+Chelation therapy involves medications like D-penicillamine and zinc acetate to reduce levels in the liver.
+While effective, it requires careful monitoring to manage possible side effects.

 Medication | Dosage |